mattwparas/steel/README.md

   <img src="images/repl.gif" width="100%">
 </p>

+### Packages

+If you would like to install and use packages, please set the `STEEL_HOME` environment variable.
+This will be the location that packages get installed to.
+Steel currently does not assume any default.

 ## About

-`Steel` is an embedded scheme interpreter.
+`Steel` is an embeddable scheme interpreter, with a standalone cli included as well.
 Inspired largely by Racket and Clojure, the language seeks to be ergonomic scheme variant helpful for embedding in applications, or to be used on its own with high performance functions implemented in Rust.
 The language implementation itself contains a fairly powerful macro system based on the `syntax-rules` style and a bytecode virtual machine.
+At the moment, it is not explicitly compliant with any individual scheme specification.

+> **Warning**
+> The API is very unstable with no guarantees, and may change at any time while pre 1.0.
+There are undoubtedly bugs that exist, and I wouldn't consider Steel to be production ready.
+That being said, I do use it as a daily driver for many scripting tasks myself.

 ## Features

 * Limited `syntax-rules` style macros are supported
 * Easy integration with Rust functions and structs
 * Easily call a script from rust or via a separate file
-* Few dependencies
 * Efficient - common functions and data structures are optimized for performance (`map`, `filter`, etc)
 * Higher order Contracts
 * Built in immutable data structures include: